johnbburg/csp-presentation/README.md

 and some of the packages and modules may be out of date.
 Even when this was posted to this repository, the f1 cli dependency was deprecated.

-# Set up the project

-Requirements:
+# Requirements:

 Docker

 The f1 cli https://github.com/forumone/forumone-cli

+# Set up the project

 Build docker
 `f1 build ; f1 up`